Head's up, there might be affiliate links ahead!

 In full disclosure, I’m saying this as someone who finds it very easy to slip into a fitness camp and raise my little groupie flag tall and proud.
 And while it’s comforting and psychologically natural to want to belong to a positively perceived “in-group”, it tends to be detrimental to one’s overall fitness progression.

 As I work through my fitness training certification, I’m learning more about the perils of repetitive motion, especially when it comes to muscle imbalances and potential for injury.
 Last year when I packed in my weight lifting persona and took up running 5 days a week, I quickly found that my knees weren’t game with my mental choice to switch all-or-nothing camps.
-Now I realize that the massive jump to the repetitive motion of running caused too much stress on my knee joints without any consideration to core stabilization and addressing tight, overactive muscles that was throwing off my form.
+Now I realize that the massive jump to the repetitive motion of running caused too much stress on my knee joints without any consideration to core stabilization and addressing tight, overactive muscles that were throwing off my form.
 Hence, my really cranky knees emerged fast and furious.

 So what’s my point with all this?